processing/processing-pi-website/content/tutorial/project-synth/index.md

 # Getting started

-In order to get started, you would need a Raspberry Pi with Processing [installed](https://pi.processing.org/get-started/) and running on it.
-The code shown in this tutorial needs to run on Raspberry Pi in order to work with the hardware pins of the Pi.
-The tutorial is written for users with various backgrounds so please keep that in mind as you replicate the project.
+In order to get started, you would need a Raspberry Pi with Processing [installed](https://pi.processing.org/get-started/).
+The code shown in this tutorial needs to run within Processing Development Environment on the Raspberry Pi in order to work with the hardware pins of the Pi.
+The tutorial is written for users with various technical backgrounds so please keep that in mind as you replicate the project.

 {{% message type="warning" title="Warning!" %}}
 If this is your first time connecting hardware components together, be sure to read the instructions carefully and follow all safety guidelines mentioned here.
-We cannot be held liable in case your hardware gets damaged.
+Processing Foundation or contributors cannot be held liable in case your hardware gets damaged.
 {{% /message %}}

-With that, let's gather the components!
+With that, let's gather the components and get coding!

 ## Project Materials:

-In order to complete this tutorial, you would need the following:
+In order to complete this tutorial, you would need the following items:

-- Raspberry Pi 2, 3, 3B+ or Pi Zero with OS installed
+- Raspberry Pi 2, 3, 3B+ or Pi Zero with Processing installed
-- TV or any HDMI screen / monitor
+- TV or any screen / monitor with HDMI input
 - 1-5 push buttons
 - Breadboard
 - Wires

 ## Background information:

-Need to know in order to follow the tutorial:
-- circuit diagrams
-- how to read the schematics
-- how to connect components on a breadboard
+An introduction to buttons.

+For almost two hundred years, buttons have been one of the most commonly used methods of interfacing with technology.
+The underlying principle of a button is  simple and well-suited for anything where there's electricity present: completing a circuit when the button is pressed.
+Thanks to this functional simplicity, buttons gained wide popularity, they've been used to do mundane and great things alike: from typing up Morse code, controlling TV channels, to launching huge rockets into space!

+Nowadays we encounter buttons dozens or hundreds of times a day, sometimes without realizing it.
+Pressing a button is usually followed by some kind of feedback mechanism: a sound, changing light, message on a screen, etc. We often take this interaction for granted and are surprised when pushing a button doesn't produce any sort of feedback or response.

+TODO:
+An introduction to synthesizers
+A synthesizer (also called "synth") is ...
+Musical Telegraph by Elisha Gray
+Oscillator

+In this project let's leverage the physical feeling or pressing a button and the drawing capacity of Processing to make an unusual synthesizer: visual synthesizer.

 {{% message %}}
 Depending on your experience with hardware, following this tutorial might require looking up some terms and concepts.
 Don't be afraid to ask questions on the